JonathanUhler/Period-Countdown/README.md

 ## Windows
 *Note: ".sh" scripts will not work on Windows.
 There are some ways to get around this, but it is not advised to build from source on Windows.*
 1) Install a bash environment.
+   1) We recommend Git Bash, which can be opened by right-clicking on a window in File Explorer.
 2) Clone or download the repository from GitHub.
 3) In command prompt, ```cd``` to the Period-Countdown folder.
 4) Run ```./compile.sh -t native```.